 The final list of AEA campuses is posted on the TEA website in April at which time an email notification is sent to all superintendents.
-For 2023, all campuses on the final AEA list will be identified either as RTFs or DRSs.
-As district ratings are determined proportionally based on campus outcomes for 2023, AEA Charter School identifications are no longer assigned.
+For the current year, all campuses on the final AEA list will be identified either as RTFs or DRSs.
+As district ratings are determined proportionally based on campus outcomes for the current year, AEA Charter School identifications are no longer assigned.